Jean Baudrillard: Teaching career

 In 1999–2000, his photographs were exhibited at the Maison européenne de la photographie in Paris.
 In 2004, Baudrillard attended the major conference on his work, "Baudrillard and the Arts", at the Center for Art and Media Karlsruhe in Karlsruhe, Germany.

 Personal life

 Baudrillard enjoyed baroque music; a favorite composer was Claudio Monteverdi.
 He also favored rock music such as The Velvet Underground & Nico.
 Baudrillard did his writing using "his old typewriter, never at the computer".
-He has stated that a computer is not "merely a handier and more complex kind of typewriter", whereas with a typewriter he has a "physical relation to writing".
+He has stated that a computer is not "merely a handier and more complex kind of typewriter", and with a typewriter he has a "physical relation to writing".